 A number of British travellers have been injured after an explosion on tourist ferry in Indonesia.
 At least two people have died.

-The packed tourist boat has been a short distance from shore when the blast occurred onboard as it ferried tourists between Bali and the holiday Lombok Island.
+The packed ship has been a short distance from the coast when the blast occurred onboard as it ferried tourists between Bali and the holiday Lombok Island.

 One Indonesian person died.
 There are conflicting reports over the nationality of the other victim, believed to be either German or Dutch, London Evening Standard reported.

-Police in Bali said 13 people had been injured, including Britons, who were on board with fellow tourists from Portugal, Germany, Australia and South Korea.
-One passenger was carried from the scene with injuries to her feet.
+Police in Bali said 13 people had been injured, including from the UK, Portugal, Germany, Australia and South Korea.

 The cause of the explosion remains unclear but investigators dismissed suggestions it was a bomb.
 Early reports suggest the boat's fuel tank may have exploded.